 Even Now, There Are Reasons To Own Bonds

-So by this measure, 2022 has seen the worst start for bonds in more than 40 years, rattling many investors who depend on their bond portfolio for stability, reliable income and an offset to stock market drops.
-And it’s true that making bonds a part of a diversified portfolio typically “smooths the ride” for investors over the long term.
-But there are times, like we’ve witnessed early in 2022, when both bonds and stocks can fall in value.
-While this can lead to investor angst, it is important to keep in mind some bond basics and how bonds are different from stocks.
+This performance undoubtedly rattled many investors who have depended on their bond portfolio for stability, reliable income and an offset to stock market drops.
+And while it’s true that making bonds a part of a diversified portfolio typically “smooths the ride” for investors over the long term, there are times, like we witnessed last year, when both bonds and stocks can fall in value.
+This can lead to investor angst, but it is important to keep in mind some bond basics and how bonds are different from stocks.

 Take Comfort in Coupon and Principal Cashflow

 As suggested by the term “fixed income,” bonds are essentially a stream of known cashflows, typically consisting of semiannual interest payments and a principal payment at maturity.
 These cashflows are not affected by the price movement of the bond, and issuers do not have the option to skip or defer payments, as they do with stock dividends.
-Investors can take comfort knowing that, even with the current price volatility, actual coupon payments will continue to flow, and – short of outright default – the return of principal gets closer with each passing day, with no sell transaction required.
+Investors can take comfort knowing that, even with the current price volatility, actual coupon payments will continue to flow, and – short of outright default – the return of principal gets closer each passing day, with no sell transaction required.
 And the best part?
-Investors get to reinvest their bond proceeds at the higher rates that 2022 has been offering thus far.
+Investors get to reinvest their bond proceeds at the much higher rates we see today.

 (It’s worth noting that we’re making a distinction here between individual bonds holdings and bond funds, which are professionally managed pools of bonds.
 While the two share some of the same potential diversification and yield benefits, bond funds have fluctuating monthly distributions and no maturity date.
 Importantly, bond funds can increase or decrease in value, much like stocks – in contrast, individual bonds can be held to maturity, at which point 100% of principal value is returned in cash.)